Open University commissioning

 The OU is interested in supporting proposals which:

-- Inspire people to find out more about subjects or topics by visiting OU’s Open Learn, the Open Educational Resources portal for free learning.
+- Inspire people to find out more about subjects or topics by visiting the OU’s Open Learn site for free learning.

 - Provide the stimulus for further study at The Open University.